King Pocky's Derwent Water Regatta

 Don't have your own paddleboard?
 Not a problem - you can book a place in the race using one of ours, or you can book to 'byo SUP' to use the nimble craft you're used to.

 First one out to Derwent Island and back (twice) is the winner.
 King Pocky offered a prize of seven guineas.
 Ours will be equally fabulous but a bit more up to date.

 Bar and BBQ from our friends at Sticklebarn

 The lovely people from the National Trust pub in Langdale, Sticklebarn, are opening a bar from 12 noon - 9pm on Saturday and 12 noon - 5pm on Sunday, as well as a BBQ throughout the weekend, lighting the campfire and providing live acoustic music.

 Watch the evening light turn the lake to gold while you relax after the day's excitement.

 Things to do on dry land

 The regatta takes place at Crow Park, just beside Keswick's Theatre by the Lake, and there are spectator sports for those who’d rather keep their feet dry.
-There's a free family activity zone with miniature raft-making, stone skimming, catch a water minibeast, wild art and Jemima Puddleduck's water play to mark Beatrix Potter's 150th birthday.
+There's a free family activity zone with miniature raft-making, stone skimming, catch a water minibeast, wild art and Jemima Puddleduck's water play.
 There are free sports and games to play including badminton, volleyball, frisbee golf and strider-bike races.